India Basin Waterfront Park 2024 FAQs

 Can I swim at India Basin?

-No swimming is allowed, but wading is permitted in designated areas.
+Swimming is not advised due to the shallow mudflat conditions of the basin, cold water temperatures and unpredictable currents.
+Wading is permitted at your own risk in designated areas.
 If you’re in the water, please keep 300 feet away from piers and vessels.

 Can I fish at India Basin?